Chargebacks: what they are and how to protect your business

 Protecting your business from chargeback fraud

-You can take steps to protect your business from both:
+You can take steps to protect your business from both types:

 - Use clear billing descriptors on bank statements so customers recognise your business name

-- Always require the card verification value (CVV) for online payments
+- Always require the CVV for online payments

 - Keep detailed records of every transaction, including customer communications and proof of delivery